Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Midnight Covenant.md

 ### Artifacts and Evidence Found
 - Shard of a memory crystal from a Covenant interrogation ritual, corrupted with temporal static.
 - Forged copies of noble contracts linking [[Kanda]]’s regents to false benefactors.
-- Blade etched with untranslatable runes recovered from ruins in [[Mangagoy]].
+- Blade etched with untranslatable runes recovered from ruins in [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]].
 - A journal encoded in illusory script from [[The Gloamspire]], recovered by [[Campaign Group 3]].
 - Ashes from an incomplete summoning circle in 'The Shadowed Hall', radiating abyssal feedback.